 As before, one must examine rays entering many crystals having many angles in order to generate the locus of points that is the upper tangent arc.
 Even on a spreadsheet, this solution is tedious.
-Again, no consideration was made for the finite size of the crystal, or rays that cannot enter the crystal due to reflection, or rays that are trapped inside because of the critical angle.
+For simplicity, no consideration was made for the finite size of the crystal, or for rays that cannot enter the crystal due to reflection, or for rays that are trapped inside because of critical-angle effects.